jg-you/scm/README.md

     0 1 2
     2 3

-The full list of option is:
+Note that we have used the the shorthand flags `-k` and `-s` for the sequences, see the full list of option for `rejection_sampler` below:

     Usage:
      [Facet list mode] bin/rejection_sampler [--option_1=VAL] ... [--option_n=VAL] path-to-facet-list
-   [Sequences mode] bin/rejection_sampler [--option_1=VAL] ... [--option_n=VAL] -k path-to-degrees.txt -s path-to-sizes.txt
+     [Seq. mode] bin/rejection_sampler [--option_1=VAL] ... -k path-to-degrees.txt -s path-to-sizes.txt
     Options:
       -n [ --num_samples ] arg (=1) Number of samples.
       -d [ --seed ] arg             Seed of the pseudo random number generator (Mersenne-twister 19937).
 Seed with time if not specified.
       -c [ --cleansed_input ]       In facet list mode, assume that the input is already cleansed, i.e., that nodes are labeled via 0 index, contiguous integers; no facets is included in another.
 Saves computation and
                                     storage space.
       -k [ --degree_seq_file ] arg  Path to degree sequence file.
       -s [ --size_seq_file ] arg    Path to size sequence file.
       -v [ --verbose ]              Output log messages.
       -h [ --help ]                 Produce help message.

 ### MCMC sampler

-Once we have an initial condition (either by using the rejection sampler or a real system), using the MCMC sampler is done like so:
+Once we have an initial condition (either by using the rejection sampler or a real system), the MCMC is called with the following commad:

     bin/mcmc_sampler -f 10000 -b 2000 -t 200 -d 42 seed_facet_list.txt

 Here, `-f 10000` specifies that 10000 MCMC move will be applied between each samples (*the sampling frequency*), `-b 2000` specifies that the [*burn-in time*](https://en.wikipedia.org/wiki/Gibbs_sampling#Implementation) equals 2000 (the number of steps to ignore away before sampling begins), `-t 200` sets the number of samples to 200, and `-d 42` sets the seeds of the RNG to `42` (it will be seeded with the time by default).
 `seed_facet_list.txt` is the path to the initial condition file (notice how it is the only positional argument).

+*Note*: All the above commands have sensible default values and can be omitted.

 By default the sampler uses the uniform proposal distribution with L_max = 2 max s,  [see the paper](https://arxiv.org/abs/17xx), but the behavior can be changed.
 We provide two parameterizable proposal distributions, and it is straightforward to implement additional ones.